 Travel shouldn’t mean trample.
 Yet too often, visiting new — or familiar — places causes harm and damage to the very planet we’re setting out to enjoy.
-So, what is an eco-minded traveler to do — whether you’re heading home for the holidays or fleeing winter for an exotic, tropical locale?
+So, what is a green-minded traveler to do — whether you’re heading home for the holidays or fleeing winter for an exotic, tropical locale?

 Fortunately, there are ways to incorporate an eco-friendly lifestyle into the way you get around.
-So, before you start packing for Machu Picchu, the Great Pyramids, or your childhood home, consider these 10 tips to help you become a more responsible, sustainable traveler.
+So, before you start packing for Machu Picchu, the Great Pyramids, or your childhood home, consider these 10 tips to help you become a more eco-conscious explorer.

 Every pound or kilogram adds up.
 The more you have, the more fuel and energy you consume.
 So, pack only what you need and avoid overpacking — because you know you won’t wear it all anyway —by planning your outfits in advance.
 You’ll save time in the morning and be a more sustainable traveler as a result.